Lok Sabha to take up no-trust motion debate on Aug 8, opposition walks out of BAC meet in protest | Politics

 ''We wanted that the no-confidence motion be taken up tomorrow itself,'' Tagore said.

 The Congress leader said that in the 16th Lok Sabha when the TDP moved a no-confidence motion, it was listed the next day. ''Therefore, the delay is not proper.
 In protest, the INDIA alliance partners walked out of the speaker's business advisory committee of the Lok Sabha,'' he said.
 DMK leader T R Balu said they walked out of the business advisory committee meeting as the government wanted them to endorse its decision to start a discussion on the no-confidence motion on August 8.
 The opposition leaders have been citing Lok Sabha precedence and rules that the no-confidence motion be taken up first after setting aside all other government business.
-The motion was moved by Congress MP Gaurav Gogoi and Lok Sabha Speaker Om Birla admitted it on July 26.
+The motion was admitted by Speaker Birla on July 26.
+The opposition used the no-trust motion route to make Modi speak inside Parliament on Manipur, as their pleas for holding a comprehensive debate on the situation in the violence-hit northeastern state has not yielded results.

+The opposition parties have been demanding a statement from the prime minister on Manipur inside Parliament followed by an elaborate discussion in both houses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)